 A. Activating Your Award

-If you meet all the terms and conditions to hold the award, activate your award by completing the online SGS Award Payment Activation Form through the SGS Portal.
-Note: Incoming students will not be able to complete the form until they are invited to register for Fall 2020, this usually occurs on July 15th each year.
+If you meet all the terms and conditions to hold the award, activate your award by completing the online SGS Award Payment Activation Form (not currently available, an email with instructions on how to activate your award will be sent out starting in late April to all recipients who have accepted their award on Research Portal).
+Note: Incoming students will not be able to complete the form until they are invited to register for Fall 2021, this usually occurs on July 15th each year.
 Current students can complete the form at their earliest convenience.

 Once you submit the form, a copy will be electronically forwarded to your graduate unit (department) where you are currently registered.
 The graduate unit will be required to approve and provide additional information to the form, after which the form will be sent to the Graduate Awards Office.
 Only once the student and graduate unit steps have been completed will your award be considered ready for processing.